perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 1. Using Neural Networks to Detect and Emulate Execution Traces of Simple Algorithms
 2. Classification and Emulation of Sorting Algorithms using Neural Networks
 3. Using Neural Networks for Learning to Detect and Emulate Sorting Algorithms based on their Execution Traces
-4. Neural Networks Learn to Detect and Emulate Sorting Algorithms from their Execution Traces
+4. Neural Networks Learn to Detect and Emulate Sorting Algorithms from Images of their Execution Traces

 ## 1. Overview and Structure